When Is It Time To Replace Your Hot Tub Cover?

 Do I need to replace my hot tub cover?

 The top 5 things to look out for…

-Typically, jacuzzi hot tub covers will have a life-span of 4-6 years.
-Not only are hot tub covers exposed to the elements (i.e. direct sunlight, rains, snow, etc.), they are also bombarded by the fumes from sanitizing chemicals (i.e. chlorine, bromine, ozone, etc.).
+Typically, hot tub covers will have a life-span of 4-6 years.
+In addition to exposure to the elements (i.e. smog, direct sunlight, rains, snow, etc.) they are also bombarded by the fumes from sanitizing chemicals (i.e. chlorine, bromine, ozone, etc.).

 - It has ripped, torn, or cracked.

 Over time the vinyl may crack, rip, tear or become discolored.
 This eyesore is not something a hot tub owner will want.

 Holes in the vinyl may result in heat escaping, ultimately causing high electricity bills.
 Additionally, tears at the hinge/fold will not allow the cover to sit properly on the hot tub.

 - The Jacuzzi hot tub cover is too heavy to lift.

 After rains, an old worn-out cover may absorb a lot of water causing it to weigh much more than a new cover.
 Water-logged covers will wick away heat from the heated hot tub causing the electrical bill to skyrocket!